ava11235/how-to-land-a-job-in-tech/BigOComplexity.md

 Divide and conquer approach algorithms such as binary search have a complexity of O(Log 2 N)

-### Big O Complexity Classes and how Big O is affected by changing (in this example doubling), th value of N:
+### Big O Complexity Classes and how Big O is affected by changing (in this example doubling), the value of N:

 1. O(1) Constant.
 Time not dependent on N
 2. O(log2 N) Logarithmic.
 Time increasse in a logarithmic fashion